ybuchi/ybuchi/README.md

 Hi!

-I'm Yannik, a passionate, mission-driven software engineer originally from Le Vaud, Switzerland but currently based in Queens.
-To me, the best thing about programming is that it is both an art and a science.
-As someone who grew up playing a lot of piano and studying biology and literature, I've always had one foot in the sciences and one foot in the humanities.
-I set out on my professional career with a strong desire to acquire the skills and experience necessary to leverage technology to make the world a happier place.
-I've since grown my skills from self-taught knowledge of SQL, Python, and data analysis to a robust knowledge and experience of front-end and backend-technologies including JavaScript, React and Ruby-on-Rails.
+I'm Yannik, a mission-driven full-stack software engineer originally from Le Vaud, Switzerland and currently based in Queens, NY.
+I'm passionate about building applications that help people do the things that matter to them better.

+Projects I'm currently working on?

+Cuisto: THE app for home cooks.
+If you're like me and you love to cook at home, this is the place to  browse, write and store your favorite recipes.
+What's more?
+Create your own smart fridges, auto-generate your grocery shopping list, and get recommended recipes based on what ingredients you have.
+Check it out here: https://cuisto.herokuapp.com/ .

+Ellis: Looking to become a U.S. citizen?
+Or are you American but want to see if you would pass a naturalization interview?
+Use Ellis, the app I created to study and quiz yourself to ace it, for fun or for real.
+Check it out here: https://gorgeous-empanada-210319.netlify.app/ .

+As a full-stack engineer, my main programming languages  and frameworks are JavaScript and React in the front-end and Ruby-on-Rails in the backend.
+As a former data analyst, I also bring an advanced knowledge and implementation  of SQL dialects, relational databases and data visualizations, as well as experience with Agile methodologies and workflow tools like JIRA.

-I am currently looking for job opportunities in software engineering (fullstack, frontend, or backend), so if you're looking for a software engineer (remote or New York City area), please feel free to reach out to me at yannik.buchi95@gmail.com!
+I’m currently looking for for opportunities as a front-end, back-end, or full-stack engineer to keep growing and working on exciting and innovative products.
+If you're looking for a fast-learning, analytical and people-centered engineer, please feel free to reach out to me on LinkedIn or by emailing me at yannik.buchi95@gmail.com.

-A summary of my current experience:

-- building fullstack web applications using React and Node.js (3+ years), Ruby-on-Rails (1 year) and Express (1 year)
-- advanced knowlege of SQL and working with relational databases and data warehouses (3+ years)
-- leveraging Python for data extraction, manipulation and analysis using libraries like Pandas, NumPy, SciPy and more.
-(1 year)
-- 3+ years of experience working in a fast-paced agile team, using product management software like JIRA to prioritize tasks and making optimal product decisions
-- 3+ years of experience working with software and data engineers in the back-end using tools and technologies like Databricks, Redshift, Apache Hive

-In addition, I bring:

-- a ton of energy, curiosity, and desire to grow as a software engineer
-- written and spoken fluency in French and English (conversational in German)

 <!---
 ybuchi/ybuchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.